 There are three positions on the ethics axis – Lawful, Neutral and Chaotic.

 A Lawful character follows the rules, respects hierarchy and believes in power given by society.
 Lawful characters believe in honour, following traditions and being trustworthy.
 They have faith in societal rules because they are how you create a functioning society where everyone acts in the way you expect.

-While they may sound noble, Lawful characters can be dogmatic and inflexible and blindly follow the rules even if they make no sense.
+While they may sound noble, Lawful characters can be inflexible and blindly follow the rules even if they make no sense.
 They can harshly judge others that don’t follow the same rules and place their loyalty to the system above their loyalty to friends and family.

 Sitting in the middle of the ethical axis, Neutral characters do not feel compelled to follow every rule and societal belief, nor do they feel the need to disrupt and rebel against everything.
 A Neutral character follows the rules that align with their own agenda, that are convenient to them, or they think are necessary.

 Neutral characters will usually follow the rules because they generally lead to a better outcome for them.
-However, they can lie and break the rules if they believe the benefits to them outweigh the risks.
+However, they can break the rules if they believe the benefits to them outweigh the risks.